verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch.md

 - Run `yarn add immutable`

-**Note**: Due to the implementation of ImmutableJS, Flow does not accept importing it with `import Immutable from 'immutable'`, so use this syntax instead: `import * as Immutable from 'immutable'`.
-Let's cross fingers for a [fix](https://github.com/facebook/immutable-js/issues/863) soon.

 ## Redux

 > 💡 **[Redux](http://redux.js.org/)** is a library to handle the lifecycle of your application.
 It creates a *store*, which is the single source of truth of the state of your app at any given time.